Is it safe to use public transport?

-However, from 10 August, we're adding 105 extra train services each week to support our customers working staggered and flexible hours to help with social distancing during the COVID-19 pandemic.
+However, from 10 August 2020, we added 105 extra train services each week to support our customers working staggered and flexible hours to help with social distancing during the COVID-19 pandemic.

 We are also encouraging customers to take personal responsibility and apply common sense to support social distancing measures.

 When travelling on public transport, leave a gap where possible by: